 PUBH 6259.
 Epidemiology Surveillance in Public Health.
 2 Credits.

 PUBH 6260.
-Advanced Data Analysis for Public Health.
+Applied Epidemiologic Data Analysis.
 3 Credits.

 PUBH 6262.
 Introduction to Geographic Information Systems.
 1 Credit.

 Geographic information systems (GIS) for mapping and display of health data.
 The course makes use of ArcGIS 8.3.
 The use of spatial statistics for the detection of clusters and patterns in the spread of diseases.
 Working with geodatabases, shape files, layers, query information from attribute tables, geocode addresses and customizing GIS applications.